jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 .. _Word Document: https://grokipedia.com/page/Microsoft_Word

 #################################################################################
-BONUS: learn directory structure
+BONUS: learn directory relationships
 #################################################################################

-This is an exercise in how your computer is organized into directories_ (folders_) and files_
+This is an exercise in how your computer is setup as directories_ (folders_) and files_.
+Everything that happens on the computer ends up in a file_ in a directory_.

 ----